 Large distribution centers reflect the principles of internal economies of agglomeration.
-Larger supportable scales equate to lower marginal centric to logistics parks.
+Larger supportable scales equate to lower marginal operating costs.
+There are a variety of different logistics configurations, ranging from port-centric to logistics parks.
 A logistics park specifically is a planned agglomeration of distribution and light manufacturing uses.
-Transportation costs are typically the predominant factor; therefore, significantly scaled logistics sites require diverse multimodal transportation linkages.
+Transportation costs are typically the predominant factor; therefore, significantly scaled logistics sites require diverse multi-modal transportation linkages.
 This generally refers to multiple Class 1 rail lines, proximity and access to water or air linkages, as well as interstate highway linkages.
-The extent to population centers impacts how marketable it is.
+The extent to which a site can serve a range of major population centers impacts how marketable it is.

 The scale of these facilities necessitates exceedingly large sites, generally over 500 acres is necessary to justify infrastructure investments.
-Due to their space requirements, availability and costs of land.
+Due to their space requirements, logistics oriented firms are highly sensitive to availability and costs of land.
 Other critical factors include adequate infrastructure, tax incentives, and commitments or presence of anchor tenants.
 A strong anchor tenant brings expertise, provides synergy to the project, and sends a positive signal to the market.